hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 it is subjectively like anything we can experience or imagine.
 This appears to create difficulties for the notion of what it is like to be a bat.
 </span>

+Unfortunately for Nagel's line of argument, the statement that the exotic sensory modality "appears to create difficulties" is the strongest justification he can muster.

 <!-- Nagel's account of the phenomenology feels more plausible than
 his anti-reductionism, but we'll leave a critical evaluation for